intelligent-username/Loss-Functions/README.md

 ![Cover](cover.jpg)

-*Note: the concept of loss functions is closely related to [Distance Metrics](https://github.com/intelligent-username/Distance-Metrics).*
+*Note: the concept of loss functions is closely related to that of [Similarity Metrics](https://github.com/intelligent-username/Similarity-Metrics).*

 Loss arises whenever performance falls short of expectation.
 In predictive applications, it is essential to assess the reliability of the estimator.
 A **loss function** provides a quantitative rule for measuring how far predictions diverge from observed outcomes.
 By minimizing the loss, we guide the learning process of a predictive system toward parameters that yield greater accuracy.